 Soana Fieeiki: "Pacific Islanders are good at being able to come together and combine voices and share love through our voices."

-Learn more about Pacific Islanders in The United Methodist Church.
+Learn more about how young Pacific Islanders are becoming leaders in The United Methodist Church.